 Machine control, or numerical control, also known as computer numerical control (CNC), is the automated control of machining tools (drills, boring tools, and lathes) by means of coded programmed instruction.
 Once the coded program instructions are loaded, a CNC machine can process the material to specification without an operator.

-Tektronix started machine controls in the early 1970s by designing equipment for its own internal use.
+Tektronix started machine controls in the late 1960s by designing equipment for its own internal use.
 Existing controllers available were very large with tube circuitry, drifted, and were hard to maintain.

 This excerpt is from the 1971 Tektronix Catalog.
 Click on the image to view the PDF.